IndomieGorengSatu/Mie/README.md

-## Just read a few facts about frogs.
-They were ribbiting.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.